Gdansk

 Returning in the direction of the Green Gate, if you turn left at the first street before or after the Town Hall you will come to St Mary's Church.

-St Mary's is one of two churches I visited in Gdansk.
+St Mary's is one of the three churches I visited in Gdansk.
 Located in the old town, it is one of the largest brick churches in the world.
 Used for both Catholic and Lutheran services from 1536 to 1572, it was a Lutheran church from the 16th century until 1945.
 Maybe that is the reason the interior decor is fairly sparse.
 Currently it is a Catholic church.

 Tower Clock Museum